-“He who every morning plans the transaction of the day and follows out that plan, carries a thread that will guide him through the maze of the most busy life.
+“He who every morning plans the transaction of the day and follows out that plan carries a thread that will guide him through the maze of the busiest life.
 But where no plan is laid, where the disposal of time is surrendered merely to the chance of incidence, chaos will soon reign.” – Victor Hugo

 1 PLAN YOUR DAY

 A good way to start your day is to devote the first few minutes to create your plan for the day.
 Remember what Victor Hugo had just said: “But where no plan is laid, where the disposal of time is surrendered merely to the chance of incidence, chaos will soon reign”.
 Same as going to a war without a strategy, or making an artwork without an outline.